tux3/armerge/README.md

     -v, --verbose    Print verbose information

 OPTIONS:
     -k, --keep-symbols <keep-symbols>...
-Accepts regexes of the symbol names to keep global, and localizes the rest -r, --remove-symbols <remove-symbols>...
-Accepts regexes of the symbol names to hide, and keep the rest global -o, --output <output>                    Output static library
+Accepts regexes of the symbol names to keep global, and localizes the rest --order-file <order-file>               Order file to control the sorting of merged objects -o, --output <output>                       Output static library
+    -r, --remove-symbols <remove-symbols>...
+Accepts regexes of the symbol names to hide, and keep the rest global

 ARGS:
     <INPUTS>...
 Static libraries to merge